u-elements/u-elements/docs/guide/index.md

 ## Usage in a framework

-React, Svelte, Vue, Solid or Qwick
+Works with every framework, but comes with Typescript defintions for React, Svelte, Vue, Solid and Qwick.

+## Usage in VSCode

+Documentation on how to get autocompletion coming